galuhsahid/galuhsahid.github.io/_posts/2017-08-17-on-investing.md

 ## Mutual Fund
 **What is a mutual fund?**

-What is a <span class="tooltip">mutual fund<span class="tooltiptext">reksa dana</span>
-</span>?
-A mutual fund is a vehicle for pooling public funds for investment in a portfolio of securities managed by a fund manager[^1].
+What is a mutual fund?
+A **mutual fund** is a vehicle for pooling public funds for investment in a portfolio of securities managed by a fund manager[^1].
 Instead of investing your money directly yourself by buying stocks on your own, for example, you instead let a fund manager take care of that for you.
 This is very convenient when a) you don't have much money to start with, since sometimes you need a bigger amount of money to start buying stocks directly; b) you don't really have the time and/or expertise to do all this on your own[^2].
 Both of these reasons are true in my case&mdash;I don't have much capital to begin with, I don't have time to trade stocks all day, &amp; I don't have the sufficient knowledge to do all this on my own.
 So mutual fund it is.

 **What mutual fund do you use and why?**

 This was actually from a long time ago, but I set up my mutual fund through Bank Mandiri, using Ashmore Dana Progresif Nusantara.
-The type of mutual funds I chose is called **<span class="tooltip">equity fund<span class="tooltiptext">reksadana saham</span>
-</span>**, which is a type of mutual fund that invests at least 80% of its portfolio in stocks (also called equities).
+The type of mutual funds I chose is called **equity fund**, which is a type of mutual fund that invests at least 80% of its portfolio in stocks (also called equities).
 It lets you to start investing with Rp100.000,-/month, so it’s quite affordable.

 **Equity fund?
 Are there other types mutual fund aside of equity fund?**

-Aside of equity fund, there are other types of mutual fund such as **<span class="tooltip">fixed income mutual fund<span class="tooltiptext">reksa dana pendapatan tetap</span>
+Aside of equity fund, there are other types of mutual fund such as **fixed income mutual fund** and **balanced fund**.
-</span>** and **<span class="tooltip">balanced fund<span class="tooltiptext">reksa dana campuran</span></span>**.
 What are the differences?
 You can read about them [here](http://www.bankmandiri.co.id/english/article/312380304425.asp?article_id=312380304425), but to put it simply, they're different in terms of how they invest their portfolio.
 For example, balanced fund invests in a mix of equities, fixed income instruments, &amp; money market instruments instead of only equities.

 Now, these different types of mutual funds come with different risks.
 Money market mutual fund, for example, tends to have less risks than equity fund because they invest in low-risk vehicles such as certificates of deposit.
 So to understand the risks, you have to first understand how they invest their portfolio.

 One thing that you have to remember is this: **high risk, high return**.
 The higher the risks of the investment, the higher the return will be.
 Choosing low risk mutual funds might not yield a much different result than, say, deposits.
 But of course, this doesn't mean that you get to be reckless in order to gain more return!
 You have to understand the risks first &amp; choose the one that suits both your situation &amp; expectation of the return you will get.

-To find out more about each type of mutual funds and the risks that come with each of them, you guys can read [this article](http://ekonomi.kompas.com/read/2016/03/23/145910426/Mengenal.Jenis-Jenis.Reksa.Dana.dan.Kebijakan.Investasinya) which also explains how to choose the right mutual funds for you.
+To find out more about each type of mutual funds and the risks that come with each of them, you can read [this article](http://ekonomi.kompas.com/read/2016/03/23/145910426/Mengenal.Jenis-Jenis.Reksa.Dana.dan.Kebijakan.Investasinya) which also explains how to choose the right mutual funds for you.

 **How long do you invest in mutual fund for?
 Will I get filthy rich in a month?!?!**